 The library implements several web-specific adjustments to handle browser limitations:

-compensate for higher scroll sensitivity in browsers
+desktop) to compensate for higher scroll sensitivity in browserspreloadFont from compose.components.resources (web only) and a

 As an alpha release, the public API may change between versions.
 Breaking changes will be noted in the changelog.